Caring for critically ill children

 Help us with research

 The PICU team participates in research which aims to improve patient care.
-We are currently participating in an international study of cooling following cardiac arrest as well as studying a blood clotting drug following children’s heart surgery.
+We are currently participating in three national studies:

 We may invite you to take part in a relevant research study.
 We will give you information to help you decide whether you would like to take part.
 If you decide not to participate, it will not affect your child's treatment in any way.